caio-moliveira/jobs-category-sql-project/README.md

 Advanced Analytics

-13. What are the top paying job titles in each country?
+13. What are the top-paying job titles in each country?
-    - Query to identify the highest paying job titles within each country.
+    - Query to identify the highest-paying job titles within each country.

 14. Is there a significant salary difference between jobs in different job categories within the same company size?
     - Query to compare salaries across job categories within small, medium, and large companies.